As I’ve progressed in my training over the years, almost every part of my body has grown bigger: shoulders, chest, traps, biceps…you get the point.

 Essentially, what you’re doing is a cross between a reverse curl and an upright row.

 Using a thick bar with this exercise makes it more fatiguing for your digit flexors (the ones that control grip strength).
 Thick bars are pretty rare, but you can thicken any barbell or set of dumbbells by using Fat Gripz.
+If you really want massive forearms, you should include Fat Grips regularly in your arm training.
+While they’re not too expensive, you can also use towels in your arm training.

 Where to put this in your workouts: Use the thick bar reverse curl in place of regular barbell curls.
 You can also do reverse drag curl static holds in place of barbell curl static holds.